 Before anything else, we need to know what a spark plug does.
 To put it simply, the spark plug creates a spark to trigger the air and the fuel in the engine cylinders to generate combustion to engage the engine which leads to the start of the car.

-Spark plugs have two jobs to do: first generating a spark to start the engine, secondly, keep igniting sparks while the engine is working in between the combustion cycles.
-This is the reason why we say that spark plugs are a crucial part of a car, which needs to be maintained very carefully to keep a car functioning smoothly for a long term.
+Spark plugs have two primary jobs: first generating a spark to start the engine, secondly, keep igniting sparks while the engine is working in between the combustion cycles.
+They are quite literally the “spark” you need to get your vehicle turned on and driving properly.

-If the spark plug does not function properly it will affect the performance of the engine operation, usage of the fuel, and also it will affect the accelerating power.
+If the spark plug does not function correctly it will affect the performance of the engine operation, denigrate the fuel economy, and potentially hamper the accelerating power.

-But mostly spark plugs are advised to be changed every 30,000 to 60,000 miles, this is an average for all cars, but it may differ depending on the type of the plug.
+Spark plugs are advised to be changed every 30,000 to 60,000 miles on average.
+This may differ depending on the type of the plug.

-As mentioned earlier there are two types of spark plugs, long-life plugs, and conventional plugs, long-life plugs are usually platinum or iridium tipped thus they perform for a longer time.
-Long-life plugs needed to be changed every 60,000 to 150,000 miles, where it is a shorter period for conventional plugs.
-Conventional plugs should be changed every 30,000 to 50,000 miles.
+There are two types of spark plugs, long-life plugs, and conventional plugs.
+Long-life plugs are usually platinum or iridium tipped thus they perform for a longer time.
+Long-life plugs needed to be changed every 60,000 to 150,000 miles, whereas conventional plugs should be changed every 30,000 to 50,000 miles.

 Sometimes spark plugs might be needed to be changed much earlier if it fails, has a problem, or worn out.